 At St Joseph’s, we are extremely proud of all of our talented young people.
 Many students take part actively in the community and we believe that every child really does matter, which is why we believe so strongly in pupil voice.
 By our students voicing their opinions and suggestions, we can implement these into greater benefit for the whole community.

 In recent surveys, pupils highlighted that they would like to see more benching, more disposal bins and water machines.
 These requests were taken to the school council and implemented!
-In 2011, several new benches arrived for the Social Area of the Yard, as well as more disposal bins around our site.
-In September 2011, a new water machine was installed in the Brady Centre and a new working machine was installed on the corridor of our main site building.
+Several new benches arrived for the Social Area of the Yard, as well as more disposal bins around our site.
+New water machines have been installed in the Brady Centre, the Yates Building and the corridor of our main site building.

 This is all God wants from You: Act justly, love tenderly, walk humbly with your God…

 Be Just and Fear Not.
 This is what PVSJ (Pupil Voice St. Joseph’s) strongly believe in.